reportportal/docs/src/md/src/GettingStarted/Integrations.md

 To return global settings, you need to click a button "Reset to global settings".
 In this case, your settings will be deleted, and integration will use global settings.

-You always can reset to the global settings.
+You can always reset to the global settings.

 ## Jira Server Integration

 For Jira Server plugin installation please check [documentation](https://reportportal.io/docs/Plugins%3Eupload-plugin)

-Integration with a JIRA Server can be required for projects that collect defects in a separate tracking tool.
+Integration with the JIRA Server can be required for projects that collect defects in a separate tracking tool.
 The integration provides an exchange of information between ReportPortal and the JIRA Server, such as posting issues and linking issues, getting updates on their statuses.

 **Permission:**

-The *Administrator* can upload a plugin and make global integrations on the Plugin tab in the Administrate area.
+The *Administrator* can upload a plugin and create global integrations on the Plugin tab in the Administrate section.
 Also, the Administrator can unlink project configurations from global.
 The *Project Manager* can work only on the project level.
 He can unlink and re-write global configuration with project ones on Project Settings > Integrations.